Great Adaptations

 Share

-Maybe in this year of celebrating the 250th anniversary of Jane Austen’s birth, it’s time to return to the source and enjoy the book once more?
-Or branch out and pick up Sense and Sensibility, Persuasion, or Emma - you won’t be disappointed!
+There are so many beloved adaptations of Jane Austen - and Netflix are adapting Pride and Prejudice again in 2026!
+Maybe in this year of celebrating the 250th anniversary of Jane Austen’s birth, it’s time to return to the source and enjoy the book once more...
+Whether it's Pride and Prejudice, Sense and Sensibility, Persuasion, or Emma - you won’t be disappointed!

 Share